ColleagueRiley/ColleagueRiley/README.md

 # Hello, I'm Colleague Riley mabb!

-I'm a C developer passionate about creating lightweight, low-level tools that help build better software.
-My work focuses on clarity, simplicity, and well-designed systems.
+I'm a software developer passionate about creating lightweight, low-level tools that help build better software.
+I focus on data-aware tools with an emphasis on clarity, simplicity, and solid design.

 ---